 Maximizing efficiency requires a Schottky diode with low forward-conducting voltage V_F over temperature and fast switching characteristics.
 The reverse breakdown voltage should be higher than the maximum input voltage, and the component should have low reverse leakage current.
 Additionally, the peak forward current should be higher than the peak inductor current.
-The following calculation gives the power dissipation in the Schottky diode:
+The power dissipation in the Schottky diode is given by: